don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

 We are going to create a Node.js project with code to read and process data from MQTT topics.

-Open a `Terminal.app` and create new directory for this project
+Open `Terminal.app` on Mac, or PowerShell on Windows and create new directory for this project

-    mkdir dtd-process-mqtt
+    mkdir process-mqtt-data
-    cd dtd-process-mqtt
+    cd process-mqtt-data

-Use npm to initialize the project
+Use `npm` to initialize the project

     npm init -y

 Install the mqtt and dotenv libraries

     npm install mqtt dotenv

+Open the `process-mqtt-data` directory in Visual Studio Code, Sublime, or your preferred text editor.

 ## Environment